matthiasn/systems-toolbox/examples/trailing-mouse-pointer/README.md

 Before the first usage, you need to compile the ClojureScript into a JavaScript file:

     lein cljsbuild auto

+You'll also want the **[Bower](http://bower.io)** dependencies:

+    bower install

-Once this is done, you can start the application as usual:
+Once these steps are done, you can start the application as usual:

     lein run